Blogs > Health > How to Prevent Greasy Pillow Stains from Bald Heads

 Cozy House Luxury Bamboo Zippered Pillow Protector

 Traditional cotton pillowcases absorb and retain oils and sweat.
 Not so with bamboo fabric.
-They have excellent moisture wicking properties that draw moisture away from your scalp, keeping your pillowcase dry all night.
+They have excellent moisture-wicking properties that draw moisture away from your scalp, keeping your pillowcase dry all night.
 Say goodbye to waking up to an oily mess and hello to a clean and comfortable sleep!

 The Bottom Line